Parallel Model Predictive Control for Deterministic Systems: Main Results

 Conversely, let $\tilde{i}\in \tilde{I}(1,x)$ and $\tilde{u}\in \tilde{U}(\Bar{J}_{\tilde{i}},x)$.
 We will show that $(T\Bar{J})(x)=g(x,\tilde{u})+\Bar{J}\big(f(x,\tilde{u})\big)$.
 By the definition of $ \tilde{I}(1,x)$ and $\tilde{U}(\Bar{J}_{\tilde{i}},x)$, we have that $(T\Bar{J})(x)=g(x,\tilde{u})+\Bar{J}_{\tilde{i}}\big(f(x,\tilde{u})\big)$.
 On the other hand, we also have

-which gives the desired result. \end{itemize} \end{proof} \begin{remark} This result has been established in \cite{bertsekas1997rollout} for the combinatorial problem.
-It has also been shown for the Markovian decision problem in \cite[Prop.~5.2.2]{bertsekas2020rollout}, the stochastic shortest path problem under certain conditions, as well as deterministic problem \cite[p.~378]{bertsekas2020rollout}, all for the case where $\Bar{J}_i$ are the cost functions of certain policies.
-In fact, Prop.~\ref{prop:parellel}(a) can be shown without Assumption~\ref{assum:standing}. \end{remark}
+which gives the desired result. \end{proof} \begin{remark} When $\Bar{J}_i$ are the cost functions of certain policies, this result has been established in \cite{bertsekas1997rollout} for combinatorial problems.
+It has also been shown for the Markovian decision problem in \cite[Prop.~5.2.2]{bertsekas2020rollout}, the stochastic shortest path problem under certain conditions, as well as deterministic problems \cite[p.~378]{bertsekas2020rollout}.
+We generalize these results by allowing $\Bar{J}_i$ to be arbitrary nonnegative functions. \end{remark}